Diversity is all about ‘difference’ and recognising that different people have equally valuable skills, experience and knowledge.

 - Identifying common trends and sharing best practice and provide two way communication with stakeholders.

 - Review, constructively challenge and provide independent advice on the systems and processes developed to progress the Equality Standard for the Police Service (ESPS) in Lincolnshire.
-This is not a scrutiny role as undertaken by the Police Authority but offers development of the ESPS using community insight.

 - IAGs may be called upon to provide advice in “major or critical incidents”.